 Sound Christian practice requires that a man provide for his own wherever possible.
-If he is unable to do so his immediate family or relationpossible the church as a brotherhood should be ready to follow the injunction of Paul: "Bear ye one anothers burdens."
+If he is unable to do so his immediate family or relationship should come to his aid.
+Where this is not possible the church as a brotherhood should be ready to follow the injunction of Paul: "Bear ye one anothers burdens."
 However, where the men under conscription prefers not to make the latter contact, and where he requires assistance, he should contact the Committee on Dependency with headquarters at the National Service Board for Religious Objectors to help in the solution of his urgent problem.
-Daniel Frysinger, at the NSERO office, Post Office Box 1636, Washington, D. C., is the contact agent for this area of need.
+Daniel Frysinger, at the NSERO office, Post Office Box 1636, Washington, D. C. is the contact agent for this area of need.
 It is specifically urged that economic necessity should not tempt a draftee to a decision which his Christian conscience cannot approve."